baofinance/bao-token/src/testing/README.md

-# curve-dao-contracts/contracts/testing
+# /src/testing

 Contracts used exclusively for testing.
-These are not considered part of Curve DAO and so do not fall under the Curve DAO [license](../../LICENSE).
+These are not considered part of Curve DAO and so do not fall under the DAO [license](../../LICENSE).

 ## Contracts